DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 It’s very not fun how 1) super mega late breast pump and 2) healthcare advisors not giving pointed enough advice, results in a chain of things that turn into a huge hassle.

+*Update:* my friend shares the following with us:
+> We also had jaundice and did the blood tests.
+I hated that our baby had to go through that.
+> The NICU treatment for jaundice is just a specific wavelength of blue light.
+> There is no reason not to just do the light treatment yourself.
+You can [get it on Amazon for ~$40](https://a.co/d/06lsFmMM).
+> I was so pissed about the back and forth trips to do the blood draws.
+> The risk factor of blue light treatment is just that the baby gets cold during the skin exposure to blue light.
+So you have to keep them warm but otherwise it’s harmless.
+It's not UV or super powerful light or anything.

 ### Bottle feeding
 - Slow flow wide nipple for jaw development and to reduce nipple confusion.
 Dr. Brown’s bottle and nipple are good.
 - Side position in line.